regnarg/bc/text/changedet.md

   * Accessing inodes in inode number order is faster (about two times) than accessing them in DFS order.
-  * Accessing inodes using handles is faster than using paths.
+  * Accessing inodes using handles may be faster than using paths, as shown by the "files only" case.

-    For all inodes the difference is rather slight, for a smaller subset (such as directories only) it can be up to five-fold.
+However, it showed a few rather surprising results:

+  * Scanning only directories takes almost as long as scanning all inodes even though there is ten times less of them.
+Contrarily, scanning only files using handles only is several times faster than scanning only directories, despite there being 9 times as many files as directories.
+    The times remain more or less the same when we leave out the `fstat` and only open the handles.
+    From this we can conjecture that the `open_by_handle` operation is for some reason significantly slower on diretories than files.
+Perhaps the kernel performs some additional checks?
+This would definitely benefit from further investigation.

 All of this applies to an ext4 or similar file system on a rotational hard drive.
 For btrfs and SSD, the differences will probably be negligible if any.